How to Write a Job Ad That Stands Out From Competition

 - Company Description: Summarize your company’s mission and the benefits you provide to sell a candidate.

-We will cover how to cover how to write each section and the importance of making them role-specific.
+We will cover how to write each section and the importance of making them role-specific.
 We’ll prompt you with the right questions to collect your ideas and later show you how it comes together in a job ad sample.
 With this guidance, you’ll be ready to quickly craft a high-quality job advertisement that attracts the best candidates.

 Naming the position will help sell the position.
 It’s important to brainstorm job titles that your ideal candidates would want to search in Google or other job boards when seeking a new job.
-The position title you use in your job ad may not match what’s in your organizational chart or in your job description, but you can easily explain that during an interview.
+The position title you use in your job ad may not match what’s in your organizational chart or in your job summary, but you can easily explain that during an interview.
 Focusing on buzz keywords for your job ad will get the right people applying.

 Be specific where the person will be physically working.
 The job boards prefer City, State.
 There will be a difference in the amount of candidates attract for different locations.
 For example, you might actually get more candidates by using the location ‘Los Angeles County’ instead of ‘Silicon Valley’.
 When in doubt, check your job board of choice by searching similar job titles using your desired location.
 Searching by an entire state or country will not yield the best results, so try to get specific, but broad enough that you don’t limit your candidate pool.
 Applicants will investigate you online during their application process.
 Identifying in your ad where you expect them to work will gain you more quality candidates.
 If you are seeking someone remote, use ‘Work From Home’ or ‘Remote’, but keep in mind that you might get a large amount of unqualified job applications.